Counselling in Whitstable

 I will always be grateful for the time, care and sensitivity you gave me in a dark period.”
 Adam

-Once you get in touch, I’ll offer a short phone call so you can ask questions and get a sense of how I work.
+Once you get in touch, I’ll offer a short phone call so you can ask questions and get a sense of whether we might work well together.

 If you prefer, we can have this first conversation by email or text instead.